knative/specs/test-plan/eventing/broker-lifecycle-conformance.md

 ## [Test] Broker is Addresable

-Running the following command should return a URL
+Running the following command should return a URL:

 ```
 kubectl get broker conformance-broker -ojsonpath="{.status.address.url}"